Feminism in South Korea: Minjung Undong

-While there are women's rights groups today in South Korea that were founded before the second World War and post 1945, most of these groups did not focus solely on women's rights until the mid-1980s.
+While there are women's rights groups today in South Korea that were founded before the Second World War and post-1945, most of these groups did not focus solely on women's rights until the mid-1980s.
 The contemporary feminist movement in South Korea today can be traced back to the minjung undong or mass people's movement of South Korea.
 As the minjung movement grew, so did the focus on women's rights.
-The exploitation of women labor in factories during South Korea's “economic miracle” gave the minjung movement a women's issue to focus on.
+The exploitation of women's labor in factories during South Korea's “economic miracle” gave the minjung movement a women's issue to focus on.
 The core of the minjung movement was thought to be poor rural and urban women.
-In the 1970s, the feminist movement in Korea was influenced by women's movement in the Western world, particularly in the United States.
+In the 1970s, the feminist movement in Korea was influenced by the women's movement in the Western world, particularly in the United States.
 However, in the 1980s, the birth of radical women's organizations began to resist American feminist influence by concentrating on broad human rights issues and reunification instead of gender equality.

-The minjung undong movement began as a response to Japanese colonialism of South Korea and subsequently continued through 1961–1992.
+The minjung undong movement began as a response to Japanese colonialism of South Korea and subsequently continued from 1961 to 1992.
 The movement fought for the freedom of the oppressed labor forces of Korea and was championed by students, workers, peasants, and intellectuals.
 At the same time, minjung feminism grew from this movement.
-During the years 1961–1979 or General Park Chung Hee’s regime, women factory workers in South Korea, or yo’ kong, were girls from the countryside who worked in factories for electronics, textiles, garments, plastics, and food processing.
+During the years 1961 to 1979 of General Park Chung Hee's regime, women factory workers in South Korea, or yo' kong, were girls from the countryside who worked in factories for electronics, textiles, garments, plastics, and food processing.
 They suffered from poor working conditions, such as living in dormitories where mattresses were shared between two shifts of workers and working in factories where a single floor was divided into two.
 They were also paid low wages and were sexually harassed.
-During this period, the work done by the oppressed labor forces built the foundation for South Korea’s later economic development.
-This period gave South Korea the reputation for having “the world’s longest work week and highest rate of industrial accidents”.
+During this period, the work done by the oppressed labor forces built the foundation for South Korea's later economic development.
+This period gave South Korea the reputation for having "the world's longest work week and [the] highest rate of industrial accidents".
 For the first time in South Korean history in 1972, a woman was elected as president of the democratic union movement and kept the movement going for six more years before it was finally shut down by the government.
 The Garment Makers Union or Chunggye Pibok Union represented 20,000 women working at Seoul's Peace Market until it was also shut down in the 1980s by General Chun Doo Hwan.
 South Korea's first female diplomat Hong Sook-ja entered the 1987 election, becoming the first female presidential candidate.